For the first time in my life, I spent Christmas away from home.

 But what I didn't know, was how great it would turn out to be thanks to the kindness and generosity of a good friend of mine and his family.

-If you will remember, last fall I visited one of my best friends Tyler while he was studying abroad in Paris for the year.
+last fall I visited one of my best friends Tyler while he was studying abroad in Paris for the year.
 Well, he loved it so much he decided to return and go to graduate school there.
 Meanwhile, his parents are living in Sicily, Italy as his Dad, who is a doctor in the Navy, is currently stationed there.

 Since I had no visitors or plans for the holiday, Tyler and his family generously invited me to spend it with them.
 So, with a little help from my parents, I accepted the invitation and bought my plane ticket to Sicily.